Yes, closely and constantly.

 Their draft was reviewed and endorsed by five senior CIA officers, who are identified on the last page of the cable.
 At the same time these same also officers passed on an incorrect description Oswald to the FBI, State Department, and Navy.
 This peculiar series of actions has never been explained by the CIA.

-In any case, the CIA would kept the names of these highly-regarded officers — Tom Karamessines, Bill Hood, John Whitten (“John Scelso”), Jane Roman, and Betty Egeter — secret for thirty years.
+In any case, the CIA would kept the names of these highly-regarded officers — Tom Karamessines, Bill Hood, John Whitten (“John Scelso”), Jane Roman, and Betty Egeter — secret for 30 years.
 These high-level aides could have — and should have — flagged Oswald for special attention.
 All five were anti-communists, well-versed in running covert operations and experienced in detecting threats to U.S. national security.

 Their complacent assessment of Oswald had real-world consequences.

-In Mexico City, Win Scott never learned about Oswald’s recent arrest or the fact that he gone public with his support for Castro.
+In Mexico City, Win Scott never learned about Oswald’s recent arrest or the fact that he had gone public with his support for Castro.
 He stopped investigating Oswald.

 In Washington, a senior FBI official, Marvin Gheesling, responded to one version of the CIA’s benign assessment by taking Oswald off an “alert” list of people of special interest to the Bureau.
 When it came to the erratic and provocative Oswald, the CIA and the FBI were standing down in October 1963.